How to Create Interactive Quizzes in ActivePresenter 8

 Are you looking for a quiz maker which can help you create engaging interactive quizzes in a matter of minutes?
 If you are looking for this tool, look no further as ActivePresenter 8 is here to help.
 ActivePresenter 8 is a powerful eLearning authoring tool, which provides you with everything you need to create high-quality and professional-looking online quizzes.

 In this article, let’s walk through four basic steps to create interactive quizzes in ActivePresenter:

-- Insert Question Slides to create different types of quiz questions.
+- Insert Question Slides: Create different types of interactive questions

-- Add Events – Actions to questions to make them interactive and engaging.
+- Add Events – Actions: Make questions interactive and engaging.

-- Set Score and Reporting to set points, attempts, time limit for each quiz question.
+- Set Score and Reporting: Set points, attempts, time limit for each question.

 Insert Question Slides